mmbug/casher/README.md

-**TheAutobot** - a Telegram bot-platform for selling goods.

-Written in Ruby Sinatra, this bot platform is highly flexible and scalable.
-Just hit [@TheAutobot](http://google.com) on Telegram and create your own bot.
-Start selling )
+@CRX24BOT - a 24/7 cryptocurrency exchange bot.
+This is a cryptoexchange bot for Telegram.
+This is an open source software.
+You can fork it and use it if you like.